jerrylawson360/CodeChallange/README.md

 ## Getting Started

-Running the application: `gradle build test run`
+Running the application: `./gradlew build test run`

 All output is written to the console.